Department of Business, Economics and Enterprise Sciences

 Since coming to Cal U in 2005 Dr. Hettler has taught numerous courses in economics and quantitative analysis including an undergraduate seminar in Games and Behavior and the economics research methods course.
 He is a recognized expert in applying active learning strategies to economics education and recently edited a special issue of the journal International Advances in Economic Research focused on this topic.
-Dr. Hettler is currently the chair of the Department of Business & Economics and Coordinator of the Faculty Professional Development Center.
+Dr. Hettler is the coordinator of the Faculty Professional Development Center and former chair of the Department of Business & Economics.

 Behavioral Economics, Public Goods Experiments, Risk Preference, Local Public Finance, Economics Pedagogy

 - "Intelligence, Personality and Game Play: A Pilot Study" (with Keri Potter) Atlantic Economic Journal.
 44(3): September 2016.
 Pp. 409-10.